robomq/robomq.io/docs/one-one.md

 ----------

 ## Python

 ###Prerequisites
-**python client AMQP library**
-Using AMQP protocol for python programming language requires downloading and installing the following library.

-Installing pika
+The Python library we use for this example can be found at <https://github.com/pika/pika>.

-	sudo pip install pika
+You can install it through `sudo pip install pika`.

-- Ubuntu

-		sudo apt-get install python-pip git-core

-- On Debian

-		sudo apt-get install python-setuptools git-core
-		sudo easy_install pip

-- on Windows

-		easy_install pip
+Finally, import this library in your program.

-		pip install pika
+	import pika

+The full documentation of this library is at <https://pika.readthedocs.org/en/0.9.14/>.

 ###Producer
-For one-to-one message communication, the producer should first initialize a connection to the [robomq.io](http://www.robomq.io) broker.
+The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.

-	connection = pika.BlockingConnection(pika.connectionParameters(host='your host'))
+	credentials = pika.PlainCredentials(username, password)
+	connection = pika.BlockingConnection(pika.ConnectionParameters(host = server, port = port, virtual_host = vhost, credentials = credentials))
 	channel = connection.channel()

-Then producer should create a queue and publish messages to this queue.
-This queue will work as a mailbox where all messages published to it will be stored until they are consumed.

-	channel.queue_declare(queue='queueName')

-A queue declared without a specific routing key use their queue name as the default routing key.

-Then producer should publish messages to the default exchange attached with routing key.
-That routing key is the queue name.
-Based on that routing key, messages will be distributed through the default exchange to the right queue.
+Then producer can publish messages to the default exchange where queue name is the routing key.

-	import pika

-	channel.basic_publish(exchange='',
-					routing_key='queueName',
-					body='message')
+		#assigning blank string to exchange is to use the default exchange,
+	properties = pika.spec.BasicProperties(content_type = "text/plain", delivery_mode = 1)
+	channel.basic_publish(exchange = "", routing_key = routingKey, body = "Hello World!", properties = properties)

 After all messages are published, producer should terminate this connection.